 As planned, the next day, we went for a drive around the area.
 Our first destination was Shell Beach (only one of the two on Earth).

 First, however, we passed a fence that separates the Peron peninsula from the rest of the mainland.
-We drove very slowly, and we were able to hear barking dog.
+We drove very slowly, and we were able to hear the barking dogs.

 Shell Beach – where you walk on shells